GregSCooper2514/linkedinthing/README.md

 # Description
 Welcome!
 This is a simple program that automates the process of sending linked in connection requests.
-## Executeing the program
+## Executing the program
-Since the releases contain the standalone executables, I would reccomend using them, instead of installing the dependancies.
+Since the releases contain the standalone executables, I would recommend using them instead of installing the dependencies.
 ### Windows 10+
 1. Download the executable from the [releases page](https://github.com/GregSCooper2514/web/releases).
 2. You can either: